SFB1252/llm-workshop/README.md

 # LLM Workshop Website

-This repository contains the source code for the Large Language Models for Linguistic Analyses Workshop website.
+This repository contains the source code for the Large Language Models for Linguistic Analyses Workshop website, organized by CRC 1252 "Prominence in Language" at the University of Cologne.

 ## Workshop Details
 - **Title**: Large Language Models for Linguistic Analyses: Applications and Limitations